 This NHS area’s Trust did not have sufficient consultant cover to be able to offer a full Advice & Guidance service.
 Instead, GPs have immediate access to NHS consultants in other areas, freeing up local capacity.
 The service provides access to 15 specialties.

-- 66% of teledermatology queries resulted in a hospital visit being avoided.
+- 49% of teledermatology queries resulted in referral being avoided.

 Area 2 – Responding to all Paediatric dermatology requests